pgmjah/filesync-vsce/README.md

 * FileSync: Stop synchronizing files/directories" - stop all the currently running FileSyncs.

 ## Release Notes

+## 1.0.23
+* Added files section to sync blocks.
+If included, will sync only files specified.

 ## 1.0.22
 * packaging update.